 - Scheduling: Shows scheduled outlet actions.
-You can also schedule outlet actions from this page (see "Schedule Outlet Actions" on page 121 for more information). - Outlet Alarm Actions: Shows outlet alarm actions.
-You can also configure alarm actions from this page (see "Configure Outlet Alarm Actions" on page 120 for more information). - Outlet Groups: Shows outlet groups as either enabled or disabled.
-You can also configure groups from this page (see "Configure and Control Outlet Groups" on page 113 for more information).
+You can also schedule outlet actions from this page. - Outlet Alarm Actions: Shows outlet alarm actions.
+You can also configure alarm actions from this page. - Outlet Groups: Shows outlet groups as either enabled or disabled.
+You can also configure groups from this page.